Exercise 23: Read Some Code

 - Click on the Source tab and browse through the list of files and directories until you find a .py file.

-- Start at the top and read through it, to take notes on what you think it does.
+- Start at the top and read through the code, taking notes on what you think it does.

 - If any symbols or strange words seem to interest you, write them down to research later.